 This competition is open to ladder faculty members in the four participating schools (HMS, HSPH, FAS and SEAS).
 In HMS, this program is open to ladder faculty members (assistant professors, associate professors, and professors) who have primary appointments in the HMS basic and social science departments AND whose laboratories are located on the HMS Quadrangle.
 In HSPH, eligible PIs include primary Harvard Chan School ladder faculty whose research operation is based at the Harvard Chan School.
 To qualify for a collaborative award, a project must list at least two investigators who meet this eligibility criteria.
 For multi-investigator projects, separate budget requests should be submitted for each lab.
 Only investigators based at the four participating schools may request and administer this funding.

 Please see a list of previous award recipients here.

-1. A one- to two-page proposal (one-inch margins, 11-point font or larger) that briefly addresses the following in language accessible to a non-specialist audience:
+1. A one- to two-page proposal (one-inch margins, 11-point font or larger, PDF format) that briefly addresses the following in language accessible to a non-specialist audience:

 - What questions are you trying to answer in this project?
 What problem are you addressing and why is it important?